laurengarcia/cheatsheets/topics/ethereum/truffle-ganache.md

 ```

 6. Migration
-In /migrations/2_deploy_contract.js, copy/paste this code (assumes Wrestling.sol is your contract in /contracts):
+In /migrations/2_deploy_contract.js, use something like this code (assumes Wrestling.sol is your contract in /contracts):
 ```
 const Wrestling = artifacts.require("./Wrestling.sol")